Pixboost/website-hugo-theme/site/content/blog/png-optimisation/index.md

 ## Intro

-PNG and JPEG are the two oldest formats that web developers use to show images on their websites.
-However, those formats are currently used to store original images and next generation, such as WebP, AVIF and JPEG XL, are widely adopted by web browsers and used for image delivery.
+PNG and JPEG are the two oldest formats that web developers use to add images to their web pages.
+Web standards came a long way, and we use next generation formats, such as WebP/AVIF/JpegXL, to deliver an image to the end user.
+But JPEG and PNG are still the source of truth most of the time.

-In this article I'll explain why converting PNG to the next generation format is not that straightforward and how we went about to solve the problem.
+In this article I'll explain why converting PNG to the next-gen format is not as straightforward and how we went about it.

-All the examples in the article are written in Go and use [MagickWand](https://imagemagick.org/script/magick-wand.php) library for image manipulations.
-You can get the latest version of the library using [ImageMagick docker image](https://github.com/dooman87/imagemagick-docker) that I maintain.
+We use Go and [MagickWand](https://imagemagick.org/script/magick-wand.php) library for the code snippets.
+You can get the latest version of the library using [ImageMagick docker image](https://github.com/dooman87/imagemagick-docker).

+Our opensource Image CDN ["transformimgs" that available on Github](https://github.com/Pixboost/transformimgs) is using the approach from this blog, and it works quite well in production.

+Let's get to it!

 ## PNG

-The formats to store images on the Web are: JPEG, PNG or SVG.
-SVG is for the vector graphics (geometrical primitives) and JPEG/PNG for raster (sequence of pixels).
-When having a raster image we can choose from PNG ad JPEG, so let's see what's the difference between those two.
+Let's see what the main difference between JPEG and PNG and when we use each.

 * PNG is a [lossless format](https://en.wikipedia.org/wiki/Lossless_compression), meaning when you compress/uncompress the image it doesn't change.
-On the contrary when using JPEG - the result is not the same as original.
-It makes sense (and I explain later why) to use lossless compressions for sharp images with few colors.
+On the contrary, the result image is not the same when using JPEG.
+So, if it is important for us to display exactly the same image then PNG will be our choice.
+However, it's rarely a requirement for the Web.
+But, we still want our images to look good.
+JPEG could introduce visual artefacts to the image and it will be most visible on the images with fewer details and colors.
+Generally, it makes sense to use lossless compressions for the sharp images with few colors.
 The examples could be **logos, banners, illustrations**.
+We'll look at some examples in the next section

 * PNG supports transparency.
 If you'd like to show background of the page on some parts of the image then you make those parts transparent.
 The popular use case is **product images** on online shops.

-The modern formats support both lossy and lossless encoding, and we can pick which one to use when transforming an image.
+Keeping the above in mind it shouldn't be a problem to choose the format.
+Though, modern formats support both lossy and lossless encoding, and we can pick which one to use when transforming an image.
+Meaning if we used PNG for transparency then we still can encode it lossy.
+But how can we know that?

-Here is the problem:
+So, here comes the ~~elephant~~ problem:

+{{< highlight >}}
-**when is it better to use lossy or lossless compression when converting PNG?**
+When is it better to use lossy or lossless compression when converting PNG to the next generation format?
+{{< /highlight >}}

 ## Lossy or Lossless?

-Lossy compressed images are smaller in size compared to lossless, but they also might have some visual artifacts.
+Lossy compressed images are smaller compared to lossless, but they also might have some visual artifacts and glitches.
 Let's take a look at some examples.

-We use WebP format for the examples as it's most adopted format and images will display in the most browsers.
+We use WebP format here because it's most adopted format and the article's images will show up in the most browsers.
+We used ImageMagick 7.1.0-10 to convert PNG to WebP: `magick image.png -define webp:lossless=true/false image.webp`.

+### Example 1.
+Illustration

 Original PNG image: